The Doctor: Proposal. We need to get a closer look it.

 - At one point, Bill asks the Doctor if he has "magical alien powers".
 He doesn't answer, or even give any indication he heard her.
 The audience, meanwhile, does know the answer.

 - Foreign Queasine: (Or Historical Queasine in this case).
 Bill enthusiastically declares that she's going to try everything.
 Until she sees the food on offer, such as sheep's heart, ox cheek, and the suspiciously-shaped piece of anatomy that the Doctor is eating.
-She finally settles on a fish pie, but even they turn out to be Alien Lunch.
+She finally settles on a fish pie, but even they turn out to be alien.

 - Forging the Will: At the end, the Doctor tampers with Sutcliffe's will so his fortune is left to Perry.